Why Hire an Accredited Business Accountant?

 • Ethics

-pie chart of areas covered in the accredited business accountant exam: financial accounting 25%, financial statement preparation 25%, taxation 25%, managerial accounting 13.5%, business law 7.5%, ethics 4%
+pie chart of areas covered in the accredited business accountant exam

 With an ABA certification, an accountant can help with tax returns, give financial business advice, compilation and review, and prepare financial statements, including balance sheets, income statements, and cash flow statements.
 Because the ABA credential is well-rounded, these accountants can provide broader services than a specialized professional.